annajordanous/Impro-Visor-SF/README.txt

-Notes on Impro-Visor project sources:
+Notes on Impro-Visor project sources, for developers.

 If doing GUI work of any kind, please use the Netbeans environment 7.0 or later.